fluxcd/helm-operator/docs/tutorials/get-started.md

-# Get started with the Helm operator and Tiller
+# Get started with the Helm Operator and Tiller

 ## Install Helm / Tiller

 Generate certificates for Tiller and Flux.
 This will provide a CA, servercerts for Tiller and client certs for Helm / Flux.

 !!! note
-         When creating the certificate for Tiller the Common Name should match the hostname you are connecting to from the Helm operator.
+         When creating the certificate for Tiller the Common Name should match the hostname you are connecting to from the Helm Operator.

 The following script can be used for that (requires [cfssl](https://github.com/cloudflare/cfssl)):